 Communicate with buyers

-Don’t leave questions unanswered.
-It won’t help you make a sale if people doubt your ability to communicate and be trusted.
+Don’t leave questions from potential buyers unanswered.
+It won’t help you make a sale if people doubt your ability to communicate and trustworthiness.

-If you have a smartphone get the eBay app to keep up with your listings.
+If you have a smartphone, get the eBay app to help you keep up with your listings.

-If you do receive a lot of questions about the same thing update your listing as this is obviously something that is important to your prospective buyers.
+If you do receive a lot of questions about the same thing, it’s a good idea to update your listing as this is obviously something that is important to your prospective buyers.

 Never bid on your own auctions

 You should never bid on your own items via another account to boost prices.

 eBay prohibits any attempts to push auction prices up artificially yourself or through friends and family.

 When it comes to deciding the cost of delivery, you should cover yourself.
 You can avoid making a loss by charging accurately for each item you list.